woman in bed unable to sleep

 Stick To A Bedtime

-After you have put your baby or toddler to bed, it is easy to luxuriate for an hour or two too many in your “me-time”.
-And in my case, an hour or two too many watching tv.
+After you have put your baby or toddler to bed, it is easy to luxuriate for an hour or two too much of “me-time”.
+In my case, an hour or two too much of watching TV.
 I have finally come to accept that that extra episode just isn’t worth it.

 parents watching netflix late at night